tensorflow/tfjs-models/pose-detection/README.md

 MediapipeBlazepose returns 33 keypoints.
 Each keypoint contains `x`, `y`, `score` and `name`.

+`x` and `y` represent the keypoint actual position in the image.
+If you need normalized keypoint positions, you can use the method `poseDetection.calculator.keypointsToNormalizedKeypoints(keypoints, imageSize)` to convert `x` and `y` to `[0, 1]` range.

 The `score` ranges from `0` to `1`.
 It represents the model's confidence of a keypoint.
-Usually, keypoints with low confidence scores should not be rendered.
+Usually, keypoints with low confidence scores should not be used.
-You may test where is the threshold based on your application.
+Each application may require a custom confidence threshold.
+For applications that require high precision, we recommend a larger confidence value.
+Conversely, applications that require high recall may choose to lower the threshold.
+The confidence values are not calibrated between models, and therefore setting a proper confidence threshold may involve some experimentation.

+The `name` provides a label for each keypoint, such as 'nose', 'left_eye', 'right_knee', etc.

 -------------------------------------------------------------------------------